 “Everyone in the cast, crew and pit is so fun,” said freshman Charlie Wells, who plays Flounder.
 “They’re so fun to just hang around with.”

 Members of the crew also love the energy everyone brings to the musical.
-For example, Junior Tyler Hoglum, the lightboard operator, had a great time participating in this musical.
+For example, Junior Tyler Houglum, the lightboard operator, had a great time participating in this musical.

-“However, my favorite part is probably working with people, obviously,” said Hoglum.
+“However, my favorite part is probably working with people, obviously,” said Houglum.

-Similarly, all the members of costume crew work together throughout the production.
-For example, according to junior Lucy Giovannetti, a member of the costume crew, it takes several students to quickly change one character during a production.
+Similarly, all costume crew members work together throughout the production.
+For example, according to junior Lucy Giovannetti, a costume crew member, it takes several students to quickly change one character during a production.
 This collaborative effort brings students closer together.

 “I love all the different people I get to meet [through this program]” said Giovannetti.
 “We form such a community where we all rely on one another and work together for a common goal.”